ArturWyszomirski/Plugin.Maui.Chat/README.md

 ## API Usage

 `Chat` control may be roughly divided in two fields:
-- the collection of messages of `ChatMessages` type;
+- Collection of messages of `ChatMessages` type.
-- the user message entry field with buttons attached.
+- User message entry field with buttons attached.

 `ChatMessage` consist four properties:
 - `DateTime` which is getter only and provides the date and time at which `ChatMessage` was created.
 The visibility of message timestamp can be set by related property (see: [Sent and received messages](https://github.com/ArturWyszomirski/Plugin.Maui.Chat/edit/Documentation/README.md#sent-and-received-messages));